 - 6.1 Except as otherwise stated on the agenda, generally meetings take place at the Town Hall in Katharine Street (CR0 1NX).
-The time the meeting is expected to begin will be stated on the agenda papers. - 6.26.1 Where any item is on the agenda only because it has been referred by a Ward Member, GLA Member, MP, or Resident Association or Conservation

-Area Advisory Panel, and none of the referring person(s)/organisation(s) or their representative(s) have registered their attendance at the Town Hall in accordance with paragraph 3.8, and notwithstanding the fact that other parties may have also registered to speak, the item will revert to the Director of Planning and Strategic Transport to deal with under delegated powers and not be considered by the Committee.

-6.36.2 At the discretion of the chair, the agenda may be re-ordered at the meeting.
+The time the meeting is expected to begin will be stated on the agenda papers.
+Where any item is on the agenda only because it has been referred by a Ward Member, GLA Member, MP or Resident Association and none of the referring person(s)/organisation(s) or their representative(s) have registered their attendance at the Town Hall in accordance with paragraphs 3.6 and 3.8, and notwithstanding the fact that other parties may have also registered to speak, the item will revert to the Director of Planning and Strategic Transport to deal with under delegated powers and not be considered by the Committee. - 6.2 At the discretion of the Chair, the agenda may be re-ordered at the meeting.